 3- If your device isn’t rooted then you have to grant permission via ADB.
 For this, first of all, enable USB debugging from ‘Developer Options‘ inside the Settings app.
 After enabling USB debugging connect your phone to your PC.
 (By default, Developer Options is hidden.
 Go to ‘Settings‘>>’About Phone‘ & Tap 7 times on ‘Build number’ to un-hide it)

 4- Now on PC, open the command prompt in administrator mode & type this command to confirm whether your PC can detect your device in ADB mode or not.

 If it does, then type the following command to give final permission to the app.

 5- You will now be able to ‘Hide Navigation Bar‘ & use gestures to navigate around the UI without any issues.

 Note: Gestures based navigation has a learning curve.
 It might take some time to get used to each & every gesture.
 However, if you still feel that your old navigation keys were better, then properly disable the gestures & enable your navigation keys before uninstalling the app.

-The free version of app is very much sufficient & offers users a variety of customizations.
-You can change the default behaviour of each gesture, adjust the sensitivity & size of trigger and choose whether you want vibrations while navigation using gesture.
+The free version of the app is very much sufficient & offers users a variety of customizations.
+You can change the default behavior of each gesture, adjust the sensitivity & size of the trigger, and choose whether you want vibrations while navigation using gestures.
 But if you want to support the development of this app & enable themes with an option to add additional gesture, then you can Unlock Pro Version. (via in-app purchase)

 The way this app works can pretty much replace the default navigation buttons, which makes it feel like a part of your smartphone’s OS.
-We hope the development continue to support more devices with a stable release in future.
+We hope the developers continue to support more devices with a stable release in the future.

 What do you this about these gesture navigation?
 Are they any better than the traditional navigation keys?
 Do let us know via a comment.